franbvalero/franbvalero.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 Hello,

-I am Francisco de Borja Valero (most people call me Fran), a MSc student in Artificial Intelligence at the Polytechnic University of Valencia.
+I am Francisco de Borja Valero (most people call me Fran), a ML engineer intern at Kustomer working on data augmentation, text classification and text generation.

-I am broadly interested in Machine Learning and Natural Language Processing.

-Formerly, I worked at <a href="https://transducens.dlsi.ua.es/">Transducens Research Group</a> of the University of Alicante doing stuff related with Machine Translation and Machine Learning.
+Formerly, I worked at Transducens Research Group of the University of Alicante doing projects related with Machine Translation and Machine Learning.

+Feel free to be in touch!
 Thanks for stopping by.